SparkleMalone/Introduction-to-Data-Integration-in-R/README.md

-# Introduction-to-Data-Integration-in-R
+# Introduction-to-data-Integration-in-R

 Data analysis often requires combining data from multiple sources, such as files, databases, APIs, or web scraping.
 R is a powerful and flexible tool for data integration, but it can also pose some challenges and pitfalls.
 In this workshop, you will learn some of the best ways to integrate data from multiple sources in R.

 #### Workshop Goals:

 1. Understand techniques for data Integration.
-2. Combine information from tabular data sources.
+2. Obtain various data from different sources.
 3. Combine tabular and vector data.
 4. Combine tabular and raster data.
 4. Combine tabular data by an ID and time.